-- Cargill is a founding member of the U.S. Roundtable for Sustainable Poultry and Eggs, and co-chairs the roundtable’s Framework Committee.
+- Cargill is a founding member of the U.S. Roundtable for Sustainable Poultry and Eggs, and chairs the roundtable’s Framework Committee.
 The roundtable includes animal health and welfare as key indicators in its framework.
-The Framework will help consumers, customers and other stakeholders better understand the sustainability of egg, turkey and broiler products they are purchasing or considering.
+This framework will help consumers, customers and other stakeholders better understand the sustainability of egg, turkey and broiler products they are purchasing or considering.

 - Cargill was a founding member of the Coalition for Sustainable Egg Supply and served on the coalition’s leadership, research and communications committees.
 Today, the coalition’s commercial-scale, scientific research is fundamental in helping producers and others understand the benefits and potential drawbacks of various housing types.

 - In 2018, Cargill was honored as the recipient of Compassion in World Farming’s (CIWF) Good Chicken Production Award.
 This award recognizes Chinese producers that are making significant commitments to improving the welfare of broilers.
 Visit this site for more details about this award.

 - In 2018, Cargill donated $150,000 to the University of Arkansas System Division of Agriculture to build a state-of-the-art facility to house research aimed at disease prevention.
 Today, the Cargill Poultry Research Center looks for new ways to address the most challenging disease issues, from vaccines and bird behavior to novel products.